 Experimental modal analysis

-Modal analysis consists in studying the elementary characteristics of deformation of a mechanical structure.
+Modal analysis consists of studying the elementary deformation characteristics of a mechanical structure and modal parameters according to different boundary conditions.

 - Answer: Tri-axial accelerometers (96 simultaneous channels), or 3D scanning laser vibration meter.